 A sewing machine is probably the most reliable way to sew any kind of fabric.
 Besides professional usage, the best sewing machine in India can be an excellent addition for households to stitch fabrics effortlessly and flawlessly.
 Using this machine saves a lot of time compared to manual efforts and ensures the exact strong stitch.

 But, to sew any fabric correctly, you need to have an ideal sewing machine needle as well.
 People often fail in delivering perfection in sewing only due to a lack of knowledge on finding a perfect needle.
-However, after going through this article, you will never fail in choosing the suitable sewing machine needle ever.
+However, after going through this article, you will never fail in choosing a suitable sewing machine needle ever.
 It will provide all the necessary information regarding sewing needles regarding every minute considerable aspect.
-So, without seconds late, let's dive in!
+So, without seconds late, let’s dive in!

 Parts of a Needle in A sewing machine

 Before proceeding to the preferable sewing needles, it is essential to know about a needle’s parts.
 Thus, here is a clear-cut explanation of every part and its respective functions.

 It is basically the bottom edge of the needle that helps attach the needle with the clamp or needle bar of the sewing machine.
 Butt is available in many shapes and sizes.

 Shank is a flat of the cylindrical-shaped bottom part of the needle.
 It is tied in the needle bar and is more expansive than other elements to support the needle body.

 The shoulder lies in between the shank and blade of the needle.
 It penetrates through the fabric when the needle reaches the lowest position.
 By doing this, it produces a wider hole and reduces friction between needle and fabric.

 The blade is the longest part of the needle where maximum friction with fabric takes place.
 It is the part between the shoulder and needle eyes and is narrowed to the tip.